MadhumithaV2705/symptom-checker/README.md

 💡 Accessible from any device (mobile / desktop)

 ## 🎯 Use Cases

-📱 Personal Health Awareness
-Helps users identify possible illnesses based on symptoms.
+- 📱 Personal Health Awareness: Helps users identify possible illnesses based on selected symptoms.

-🏥 Basic Pre-Diagnosis Tool
-Provides early guidance before consulting a doctor.
+- 🏥 Basic Pre-Diagnosis Tool: Provides initial guidance before consulting a doctor.

-📚 Educational AI Project
+- 📚 Educational AI Project: Demonstrates simple AI logic for learning purposes.
-Useful for learning basic AI and healthcare applications.

-💬 Healthcare Assistance Systems
-Can be integrated into healthcare apps for quick support.
+- 💬 Healthcare Assistance Systems: Can be integrated into healthcare apps for quick support.

-🤖 Beginner AI Application
+- 🤖 Beginner AI Application: Showcases real-world use of AI in healthcare for beginners.
-Demonstrates simple AI logic using real-world problems.

-🌐 Web-Based Health Tool
-Accessible anytime from any network via deployed link.
+- 🌐 Web-Based Health Tool: Accessible anytime from any device via deployed link.